junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He shakes his head, refusing to accept the reality.

 There is a statue standing guard at the entrance of the graveyard.
-The figure looks tall and stiff from the back, with wings held out in a relaxing position, but he can't see it clearly enough from this distance.
+The figure looks tall and stiff from the back, with wings held out in a relaxing position.
+He can't see it clearly enough from this distance, but there is a pull in his gut.

 He squints, and he blinks.